 “By all means, Grace.”
 Mom leads us into the living room where everyone is seated and my baby is ready to face the firing squad.

 Christian gave me one last chance to make a run for it before we got to his parents’ doorstep, but like hell am I going to let She-Thing prevent me from meeting his parents.
-I was almost scared back to the car when Christian’s mother stood gawking at me momentarily.
+I was almost scared back to the car when Christian’s mother momentarily stood gawking at me.
 Is there something stuck in my teeth?
-She snaps out of her thoughts and greets Christian and me, insisting that I call her Grace, as I insisted she calls me Ana.
+She snaps out of her trance to greet us, insisting that I call her Grace, as I insisted she calls me Ana.

 I walk into the living room and do a quick scan.
 There are a few women scattered about; some are clearly mother and daughter.
-The daughters (and some of the mothers) are glaring at me like I am an extraterrestrial being come to suck out their souls.
+The daughters—and some of the mothers—are glaring at me like I’m an extraterrestrial being come to suck out their souls.
 I see only a few other gentlemen present and of course, She-Thing is sitting on one of the love seats.
 She doesn’t show any signs that we were in a fight five days ago, but I smirk at the thought anyway.
 Most of the younger women are looking at me like a leper, but one in particular is clinging to the attractive blonde guy and looking at me very distastefully.
 I don’t know who she is, but already she rubs me the wrong way and I haven’t even met her yet.

-One of the gentlemen comes over and shakes Christian’s hand—gorgeous older gentleman, tall and handsome, impeccably dressed in summer linen with salt and pepper hair—mostly pepper.
+One of the men comes over and shakes Christian’s hand—gorgeous older gentleman, tall and handsome, impeccably dressed in summer linen with salt and pepper hair—mostly pepper.